nismod/git-novice/_includes/slides/02-setup.md

 Always remember that if you forget a git command, you can access the list of command by using -h and access the git manual by using --help :

 [git-privacy]: https://help.github.com/articles/keeping-your-email-address-private/

+---

+## Summary

+* Use `git config` to setup configuration before using git on a new computer
+* You only need to do this once